vmware/powershell-module-for-vmware-cloud-foundation/docs/cookbook/New-NSX-V-WLD.md

 Connect to SDDC Manager
 To establish a session with SDDC Manager run the following

-Connect-VCFSDDCManager -fqdn sddc-manager.sfo01.rainpole.local -username admin -password VMw@re1!
+Connect-VCFManager -fqdn sddc-manager.sfo01.rainpole.local -username admin -password VMw@re1!

 Create a network pool

-The first thing i need before i can commission new hosts is to create a new network pool, which will include the vSAN & vMotion network details for this workload domain cluster.
+The first thing you need before you can commission new hosts is to create a new network pool, which will include the vSAN & vMotion network details for this workload domain cluster.

 To create a new network pool do the following: